scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 ```

 * `to` is the ID of the account the AVAX is sent to.
-  This must be the same as the `to` argument in the corresponding call to the X-Chain's `exportAVAX`.
+  This must be the same as the `to` argument in the corresponding call to the X-Chain's `exportAVA`.
 * `payerNonce` is the next unused nonce of the account specified in `to`.
 * `username` is the user that controls the account specified in `to`.
 * `tx` is the transaction, which should be sent to the network by calling `issueTx`.